spacedog4/ccreateuser/readme.md

 ````

 ## Requirements
-This command just work with the default table users from laravel, it must have:
+This command just works with the default users table from laravel, it must have:
-- User Model `app/User`
+- an User Model `app/User`
-- Laravel users table with the columns `name`, `email` and `password`
+- a Laravel users table with the columns `name`, `email` and `password`

 ## Usage